murrayds/literature/MobilityNotes.md

 The authors build a numerical simulation model based around innovation, and through running it find that "mobility" between groups tends to lead to invreased innovation.
 They however do not confirm this model with real data, and so it is difficult to do much with this paper except cite it as another example of how mobility is beneficial for innovation

+## Auriol, L. (2010).
+Careers of Doctorate Holders: Employment and Mobility Patterns. https://doi.org/10.1787/5kmh8phxvvf5-en

+Autiol (2010)

+**Tags:** Mobility; Postdocs

+An OECD report outlining the demographics and mobility pattenrs of doctorate holders between 1998 and 2006.
+Their main findings are that:
+- More doctorate holders are being produced
+- While doctorate holders have an employment premium, they also face many challenges such as bad working conditions, low salaries, etc., which are compounded for women
+- The labor market of doctorate holders is more intenrational than other similarly-educated professions.
+15-30% of holders reported mobility abroad in the past 10 years.
+- Intra-european migrations dominates European mobility, especially towards the United Kingdom, France, and Germany
+- The other dominant pattern of mobility is from Asia to the United States, principally from China, India, and South korea
+- Many doctorate holders obtain a doctorate in their host country, whereas another large proportion obtains a doctorate in their home country, and moves afterwards

 ### Azoulay, P., Ganguli, I., & Graff Zivin, J. (2017).
 The mobility of elite life scientists: Professional and personal determinants.
 Research Policy, 46(3), 573–590.